CapregSoft/Hawqal-go/README.md

 - [Contribution Guidelines](https://github.com/CapregSoft/Hawqal-go/blob/master/CONTRIBUTING.md)

-I hope this helps!
-Let me know if you have any further questions.
+I hope this will help you!
+Let me know if you have any further queries!